zairahms/zairahms.github.io/index.md

 ---

 # Zairah Mustahsan
 Hey!
 I am a Data Scientist at IBM.
-I work on Information Retrieval and NLP models to help our customers find relevant answers/documents efficiently.
+I work on Information Retrieval and NLP models for intent classification, question answering, and document retrieval.
 I am passionate about ethics and privacy in data and frequently contribute to IBM's AI Fairness research and tools.

 Previously, I graduated from the University of Pennsylvania with a Master's in Computer Science.